SridharRamesh/HowSridharThinks/index.md

 You've come to the right place to see how Sridhar thinks about math.

 {% comment %}
-The below is just taken from the `home` minima layout, but I've modified it so that it displays pages rather than posts.
+The below is just taken from the `home` minima layout, but I've modified it so that it displays "pages" rather than "posts".
 I'd rather not have to put dates in everything's filename, and I think of these as non-ephemeral objects anyway.
 But having them display with their date taken from their header is nice.
 {% endcomment %}

 <h1> Posts </h1>